 The Jewish Quarterly-Wingate Prize was established in 1977 by the late Harold Hyam Wingate.
 The Harold Hyam Wingate charitable foundation is a private grant-giving institution, established over forty years ago.
 In addition to supporting the Jewish Quarterly-Wingate Prize it has also organised and supported the Wingate scholarships.
 The Jewish Quarterly-Wingate prize is the only UK award to recognise writing by Jewish and non-Jewish writers that explore themes of Jewish concern in any of its myriad possible forms either explicitly or implicitly.
 From 2013, the prize will be awarded in February to enable the prize to coincide with Jewish Book Week, now housed at King’s Place, where it will be able to grow both in scale and outreach.

 Authors resident in the UK, British Commonwealth, Europe and Israel are eligible for the prize.
 Books submitted must be in English, either originally or in translation.

-For more information, please email Marion Cohen at firstname.lastname@example.org
+For more information, or to contact the judges, please email Marion Cohen at firstname.lastname@example.org.